Strengthening Order Preserving Encryption with Differential Privacy

 Under \nam, queries can be made only at the granularity of the partition.
 Thus, if a queried range $[a,b]$ is much smaller than $[\Pa(a),\Pa(b)]$, then the querier has to pay the overhead of processing extra records.
 This cost can be reduced in the case of a workload of range queries where multiple queries fall within $[\Pa(a),\Pa(b)]$ (records that are irrelevant for one query might be relevant for some other in the workload).
-Additionally, the number of missing records for the query $[a,b]$ is also reduced if records from the neighboring intervals of $[\Pa(a),\Pa(b)]$ are also included in the response (owing to the other queries in the workload). \\\textbf{Discussion.} As described above, the server side interface for range query protocols is the same for both \nam and a \OPE scheme with the $\indfaocpa$ guarantee (with a nominal change to accommodate the extra ciphertexts $\{y_{i1}\}$).
+Additionally, the number of missing records for the query $[a,b]$ is also reduced if the records from the neighboring intervals of $[\Pa(a),\Pa(b)]$ are also included in the response (owing to the other queries in the workload). \\\textbf{Discussion.} As described above, the server side interface for range query protocols is the same for both \nam and a \OPE scheme with the $\indfaocpa$ guarantee (with a nominal change to accommodate the extra ciphertexts $\{y_{i1}\}$).
 The cost is the extra storage for $\{y_{i1}\}$.
 However, in this age of cloud services, outsourced storage ceases to be a bottleneck \cite{storage:not:bottleneck}.
 The querier, on the other hand, needs to decrypt all the returned records (specifically, $\{y_{i1}\}$}).
 However, decryption is in general an efficient operation.
 For instance, the decryption of $1$ million ciphertexts encrypted with AES-$256$ GCM requires $<3$ minutes in our experimental setup.
 Thus, on the overall there is no tangible overhead in adopting \nam.